-Among their regular edition players, Jade Goody from season three died in 2009 and Sophia Brown from season 10 died in 2012; Goody went on to appear on the celebrity edition as well.
-From the celebrity version, Jackie Stallone and John McCririck from season three, Pete Burns from season four, Ken Russell from season five, Verne Troyer from season six, Keith Chegwin from season 15, David Gest from season 17, and Derek Acorah from season 20 have all passed away.
+Among their regular edition players, Jade Goody from season three died in 2009, Sophia Brown from season 10 died in 2012, and Nikki Grahame from season seven died in 2021.
+Goody went on to appear on the celebrity edition of “Big Brother” in the UK, and Grahame appeared on two other seasons of the UK “Big Brother” and one season of “Big Brother Canada.”
+From the UK celebrity version, Jackie Stallone and John McCririck from season three, Pete Burns from season four, Ken Russell from season five, Verne Troyer from season six, Keith Chegwin from season 15, David Gest from season 17, and Derek Acorah from season 20 have all passed away.

 READ NEXT: ‘Survivor’ Contestants Who Have Died